-With our passion for tech and high growth companies, we hope that you see us as more than “that company that saves the words and numbers you can’t remember.”
+With our passion for tech and high growth companies, we hope that you see us as more than “that password management company that saves the words and numbers you can’t remember.”

 Surveys are a very helpful tool in learning how people view your product.
 But OH.
 My.
 GOD. are they boring.
 Here are three ways to upgrade your surveys, and get the real feedback you need.